 That said, making the journey toward a career in software engineering takes more than just a passing interest.
 It takes dedication, passion, self-discipline, and a willingness to put yourself outside of your comfort zone.
 And it doesn’t hurt to have a team of mentors and instructors to support you along the way.

 It’s not a journey you’ll have to take alone.
-Hackbright Academy is dedicated to giving women of diverse backgrounds the power and skills needed to build long and successful careers in the tech industry.
+Hackbright Academy is dedicated to giving women, gender diverse people, and their allies from diverse backgrounds the power and skills needed to build long and successful careers in the tech industry.
 To that end, we’ve put together this simple guide on how to become a software engineer.

 In This Guide, We’ll Cover the Following Steps: